 - The client is the main decision-maker when it comes to which tests they do during their pregnancies

 5. Do I have to have my baby at home?

 - No. Midwives offer people the choice of where to have their babies

 - Midwives support healthy clients’ choice of having their babies at home

-- Midwives have privileges in Ontario hospitals to help women have their babies in hospital when that is the safest place for them, or if they choose hospital birth
+- Midwives help women have their babies in hospital when that is the safest place for them, or if they choose hospital birth

-- The midwives at Sages-Femmes Rouge Valley Midwives have privileges at the Lakeridge Health – Ajax-Pickering Hospital, and at Scarborough Health Network – General and Centenary Campuses.
+- The midwives at Sages-Femmes Rouge Valley Midwives have privileges at the Lakeridge Health – Ajax-Pickering Hospital, and at Scarborough Health Network – General and Centenary Hospital.

 6. Can I have medication in labour?

 - Yes.
 Midwives support informed choice including the choice to have medication (including epidurals) when they have their babies in hospital

 - Because midwives provide one-to-one support throughout their entire labour, it may reduce the need for medication for pain relief

 - Midwives are experts in normal pregnancy and birth